Kazem al-Khalil: Second phase of parliamentary and ministerial positions (after 1972)

 It was only in the 1972 general election – the last electoral contest for the following two decades – that al-Khalil regained his seat.
 He subsequently became one of the fiercest opponents of the Palestinian fighters who were building up a strong presence in the Tyre area.

 Still in 1972, al-Khalil became once again a minister in the government after some fourteen years.
-At first, he was appointed as Minister of Labor and Social Affairs in the cabinet of prime minister Saeb Salam and then from 1973 to 1974 as Minister of Justice in the government of Takieddin el-Solh.
+At first, he was appointed Minister of Labor and Social Affairs in the cabinet of prime minister Saeb Salam and then from 1973 to 1974 as Minister of Justice in the government of Takieddin el-Solh.

 Lebanese Civil War (1975–1990)

 PLO-takeover of Tyre

 In January 1975, a unit of the Popular Front for the Liberation of Palestine (PFLP) attacked the Tyre barracks of the Lebanese Army.
 One of the residences of al-Khalil "was dynamited" and another one of his homes "was seized by Palestinian guerrillas".
 The PFLP-operation was at first denounced though by the mainstream Palestinian Liberation Organisation (PLO), but a year later local commanders of the PLO took over the municipal government of Tyre with support from their allies of the Lebanese Arab Army (LAA).
 They declared the founding of the "People's Republic of Tyre", occupied the army barracks, set up roadblocks and started collecting customs at the port.
 Parts of Kazem al-Khalil's estate were confiscated as well.
-He subsequently live in Christian-dominated east Beirut "in a sprawling villa in the suburb of Hazmieh."Al-Khalil did not return to Tyre for seven years:
+He subsequently lived in Christian-dominated east Beirut "in a sprawling villa in the suburb of Hazmieh."Al-Khalil did not return to Tyre for seven years: